mwfendt/BRIC_DropTowerApp/README.md

 Most of what you'll be doing in Corona is specifying what you want to put on the screen and where you want to put it.
 If you've had experience with 2D engines before, many things should feel familiar to you.
 Notably, while coordinates in the positive X direction lie to the screen's right as one would expect in a Euclidean system, the Y axis increases as one travels further *down* the screen.
 Thus the origin (0,0) is in the top left hand corner of the screen.
 When placing objects, you will provide an x and y coordinate for the object.
 These coordinates usually refer to the center of the object to be placed (with a few sparse but seemingly random exceptions, such as web popups).

 Almost everything that shows up on the screen is a [DisplayObject](https://docs.coronalabs.com/api/type/DisplayObject/index.html).
 The three objects we ended up using the most were [image rectangles](https://docs.coronalabs.com/api/library/display/newImageRect.html), [buttons](https://docs.coronalabs.com/api/type/ButtonWidget/index.html), and [display groups](https://docs.coronalabs.com/api/type/GroupObject/index.html).
 Other notable objects include [text objects](https://docs.coronalabs.com/api/type/TextObject/index.html), [regular rectangles](https://docs.coronalabs.com/api/library/display/newRect.html), [videos](https://docs.coronalabs.com/api/type/Video/index.html), and [WebViews](https://docs.coronalabs.com/api/type/WebView/index.html) (which are not the same as the semi-depricated [web popups](https://docs.coronalabs.com/api/library/native/showWebPopup.html)).
 Notably, videos and webviews are *not* part of the DisplayObject heirarchy and will both display over any existing DisplayObjects.
+Below are some short summaries of these frequently used objects.
+You can also check the [Corona API Reference](https://docs.coronalabs.com/api/index.html) for specific questions.
+The API is searchable using the search bar at the top.

 ### Image rectangles
 Image rectangles are the simplest way to get an image onto the screen.
 To create one, call [display.newImageRect()](https://docs.coronalabs.com/api/library/display/newImageRect.html).
 The simplest call to the function contains (in order) the relative path to the filename and the width and height of the image, as it should be displayed on the screen.
 The image Since X and Y are not defined for the image, you will need to set them on the following lines.
 As an example: